smnookin/smnookin.github.io/_posts/2015-11-28-warning-this-book-is-not-for-the-mentally-unsteady.md

 THE ANATOMY OF AN EPIDEMIC Magic Bullets, Psychiatric Drugs, and the Astonishing Rise of Mental Illness in America.
 By Robert Whitaker.
 Broadway Books/ Amazon.com $12.77.

-_“The psychopharmacology revolution was born from one part science and two parts wishful thinking”_
+_“The psychopharmacology revolution was born from one part science and two parts wishful thinking.”_

 ***